President Joko Widodo inaugurates BRI international microfinance center covering an area of 13 thousand square meters in the archipelago capital - ExBulletin

 President Joko Widodo inaugurates BRI international microfinance center covering an area of 13 thousand square meters in the archipelago capital

+Apart from that, TNI Commander Agus Subiyanto, Chairman of the IKN Authority Bambang Susantono, and Chairman of the OJK Board of Commissioners Mahendra Siregar were also present.

-As is known, the first four construction works were carried out at the IKN and the construction of a number of other infrastructures began, starting with the Presidential Palace, Ministerial Offices, Health Facilities, Institutions educational centers, shopping centers, sports facilities, residences and hotels.
+As is known, previously at IKN this was also carried out 4 revolutionary and began the construction of a number of other infrastructures, ranging from the presidential palace to ministerial offices, health facilities, educational institutions, shopping malls, sports facilities, residences and hotels .

-According to President Jokowi, the groundbreaking was carried out as proof of Indonesia's commitment and desire to make IKN a world-class capital.
-Holding this inauguration also indicates that monetary, banking and payment system authorities are in place and ready to support the development of IKN, as well as support sustainable economic growth in IKN.
+According to President Jokowi, revolutionary This was done as proof of Indonesia's commitment and desire to make IKN a world-class capital.
+As for holding it revolutionary This also indicates that monetary, banking and payment system authorities are in place and ready to support the development of IKN, as well as support sustainable economic growth in IKN.

-The BIS's participation in this activity is a concrete form of the BIS's commitment to participate in national development, strengthen economic infrastructure and strengthen the position of the BIS as a financial institution that plays an active role in creating economic and social value to support Indonesia's economic growth. . .
+The BIS's participation in this activity is a concrete form of the BIS's commitment to participate in national development, strengthen economic infrastructure and consolidate the position of the BIS as a financial institution playing an active role in two areas.create economic value neither social value to support Indonesia's economic growth

-BIS President Director Sunarso said the construction of the BIS International Microfinance Center for the archipelago capital is a form of dedication of the BIS, especially in supporting the micro, small and and Medium Enterprises (MSME), which is the backbone of the Indonesian economy. .
+BRI President Director Sunarso Revealed BRI Development International Microfinance Center The archipelago capital is a manifestation of the BRI's dedication, particularly in supporting the micro, small and medium enterprises (MSME) sector, which forms the backbone of Indonesia's economy.

+PARTICIPATION: BIS President Director Sunarso said the BIS International Microfinance Center at IKN is a form of BIS commitment to national development.
+(IST)

-The BRI International Microfinance Center, built on 13,000 square meters of land, will include the BRI Nusantara Office, the BRI Microfinance Gallery and the BRI Community Center.
-The BRI Nusantara Office with 8 floors which includes a lobby, priority lounge, office space and multi-functional room and the BRI Microfinance Gallery functions as a gallery for MSMEs, as well as the BRI Community Center which will function as an amphitheater that can be used for event gatherings and outdoor exhibitions, respectively.
-Each building is equipped with a roof.
+BIS International Microfinance Center which is built on 13 thousand square meters of land will later be made up of BRI Desk Nusantara, BIS Microfinance Gallery and the BIS Community Center.

+BIS Desk Nusantara with 8 floors in which are located Entrance hall, priority lounge, office areaAnd Multifunctional room and the BIS Microfinance Gallery works as a gallery for MSMEs, as well as the BRI Community Center which will serve as amphitheater which can be used for events gathering And outdoor exhibitioneach building is equipped with roof.

 Sunarso revealed that BIS, as a bank focused on MSME businesses, has consistently made various efforts to continue to develop and empower MSMEs.
 Until the end of December 2023, BRI credit to MSMEs was recorded at IDR 1.069 trillion, or 84.4% of the total BRI credit IDR.
 1,266 trillion in 2023.